alex-page/blazing-fast-gh-pages-deploy/README.md

 | `commit-message` | The commit message for the branch | Deployed using Blazing fast GitHub Pages deploy action | `false` |
 | `deploy-branch` | The branch to deploy the built website to | `gh-pages` | `false` |

+## Troubleshooting

+> "could not read Username for 'https://github.com': No such device or address"

+This is often related to the deployed site folder containing a `.git` directory.
+It is recommended to build the site to be deployed in a new folder for deployment.

 ## Release History

 - v1.1.0 - Use environment variables, remove @actions/github dependency, remove TypeScript